-Years ended December 31, 2014 2015 Balance at the beginning of the year 117,065 116,403 (Decrease) increase during the year (662) 2,549 Balance at the end of the year 116,403 118,952
+Years ended D Years ended December 31,

+2014 2015

+117,065 116,403

+(662) 2,549

+116,403 118,952

+2014 117,065 (662)

 Management believes it is more likely than not that the deferred tax asset, net of the valuation allowance as of December 31, 2015, will be realized.
 However, the amount of the deferred tax assets considered realizable could be reduced in the near term if estimates of future taxable income during the carry forward period are reduced.
 As of December 31, 2015, the valuation allowance of RMB118,952 was related to the deferred income tax asset of certain subsidiaries of the Company.
 These entities were in a cumulative loss position, which is a significant negative indicator to overcome that sufficient income will be generated over the periods in which the deferred income tax assets are deductible or utilized.
 The ultimate realization of deferred income tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible or utilized.
 Management considers the scheduled reversal of deferred income tax liabilities, projected future taxable income and tax planning strategies in making this assessment.